 6.8.6.3 In considering fire protecting coatings such characteristics as thermal expansion, resistance against vibrations and elasticity shall be taken into account.
-It is advisable that these characteristics are close to the similar characteristics of pipes.

-6.8.6.4 Fire protecting coatings shall have the sufficient impact resistance.
-It is advisable that this characteristic is close to the similar characteristic of the pipe.
+6.8.6.4 Fire protecting coatings shall have sufficient resistance to impact to retain their integrity.